Water quality conditions associated with cattle grazing and recreation on national forest lands

 d Recreational activities observed.

-Mean allotment FIB concentrations tended to decrease with decreasing cattle density measured as acres per cow calf pair (Figure 2).
-Decreasing cattle density has been shown to reduce fecal-microbial pollutant loading and subsequent increases in FIB concentrations in runoff , as well as reduce in-stream disturbance and re-suspension of FIB-sediment complexes [20-25].
+Mean allotment FIB concentrations showed apparent increasing trends with greater cattle densities (Figure 1); however, this relationship was not statistically significant (P > 0.2).
+Decreasing cattle density has been shown to reduce fecal-microbial pollutant loading and subsequent increases in FIB concentrations in runoff , as well as reduce in-stream disturbance and re-suspension of FIB-sediment complexes [21-26].

-Mean allotment FIB concentrations were negatively correlated with precipitation during the 2010-2011 water-year (October 1 to September 30) (Figure 2).
+Mean allotment FIB concentrations tended to decrease with increasing precipitation during the 2010-2011 water-year (October 1 to September 30), although this relationship was not statistically significant (P > 0.2) (Figure 1).
 It is likely that the precipitation during the 2010-2011 water-year is primarily reflecting snowpack, which supported higher than historical stream flow volume during the study period.
 A similar relationship was observed on California coastal dairy pastures , and possibly reflects the capacity of higher base flow volumes to dilute FIB concentrations.

 We thank Anne Yost, Barry Hill, staff from the Klamath, Shasta-Trinity, Plumas, Tahoe, and Stanislaus National Forests, Tom Lushinsky, Mark Noyes, Natalie Wegner, Donna Dutra, D.J.
 Eastburn, Xien Wang, and Kristin Oles for project support; and UC Cooperative Extension and USFS District Rangers and Forest Supervisors who provided lab space.